xot/ElectraOne/DOCUMENTATION.md

 - `ElectraOne`: Main remote control script class for the Electra One.
   - `MixerController`: Electra One track, transport, returns and mixer control.
 Also initialises and manages the E1 mixer preset.
 	- `TransportController`: Manage the transport (play/stop, record, rewind, forward).
+	  - `PropertyControllers`: Generic class to manage properties like the  play/stop button on the transport.
 	- `MasterController`: Manage the master track.
 	  - `GenericTrackController`: Generic class to manage a track.
 To be subclassed to handle normal tracks, return tracks and the master track.
+	    - `PropertyControllers`: Generic class to manage properties like the arm button on a track.
 	- `ReturnController`: Manage a return track.
 One instance for each return track present.
 (At most six).
       - `GenericTrackController` (see above).
 	- `TrackController`: Manage an audio or midi track.
 At most five instances, one for each track present.